YasmineBB/curated/README.md

 #### Artists Page

 The Artist's page displays a selection of all the artists who have their work listed on the site.
-Included is the artists image, name, location and bio.
+The artist is represented by their photo and name, and when hovered over, the user can see a preview of the artists' bio with a link to read more.

 #### Artist Detail Page